owikle/text-analysis/content/2-analysis.md

 Voyant has a robust [documentation](http://docs.voyant-tools.org/tools/){:target='_blank'}.
 In it, you'll find a lot of tools listed that don't appear on the landing page.
-You can access these tools by hovering your cursor over the upper right-hand corner of each
+You can access these tools by hovering your cursor over the grid icon in the upper right-hand corner of each tool box.

 ---